 - Group members can exchange new information, teach new skills, and guide other members as they practice new behaviors.

 - It offers different types of groups throughout treatment to address different skills.

 Generally speaking, counseling in IOPs addresses the current problems created by the patient’s substance use disorder and their present efforts to achieve and maintain sobriety.
 A 30- to 50- minute counseling session is typically scheduled at least weekly during the initial treatment stage.
-A primary counselor is assigned to the patient to build a collaborative relationship.
+A primary counselor is also assigned to the patient to build a collaborative relationship.

-Psychoeducational groups are oriented more towards teaching and involve a straight-forward communication of facts.
-Counselors who implement these services need to be uncommonly knowledgeable about the subject.
+Psychoeducational groups are oriented more towards teaching.
+They also involve a straight-forward communication of facts.
+Counselors who implement psychoeducational programming need to be uncommonly knowledgeable about the subject.

 - Understanding motivation and committing to treatment